lutze/verdoy/docs/backend/README_CRUD.md

 # CRUD Operations Implementation

-This document describes the CRUD (Create, Read, Update, Delete) operations implemented for the LMS Core API.
+This document describes the CRUD (Create, Read, Update, Delete) operations implemented for the VerdoyLab API.

 ## Overview